bnina-ayoub/ECPP-Auto-UART-Baudrate-Detector/README.md

 * **Baud Rate Calculation Logic:** Implementing the correct mathematical logic to convert the measured time intervals to a baud rate.
 The calculation involving `HAL_RCC_GetPCLK2Freq()` and `elapsed_time` was likely part of this.
 * **Tolerance:** Accounting for slight variations in the sender's baud rate.
 The `if(abs(baudrate - 115200) < 9)` check suggests a tolerance window.
 * **Potential Issues:** The program getting stuck in the `Default_Handler` likely indicated an unhandled interrupt related to the Timer or UART during the detection process, possibly due to incorrect interrupt configuration or missing handlers.

-## Getting Started (If Applicable for Others)

-1. Clone this repository: `git clone [repository URL]`
-2. This project targets an STM32F4 series microcontroller.
-Ensure you have the necessary development environment set up (e.g., STM32CubeIDE) along with the STM32 HAL library.
-3. The code might need adjustments based on the specific STM32F4 variant and the UART port being used for auto-detection.

-## Further Development/Learning

-* Implementing more robust error handling and timeout mechanisms for the baud rate detection.
-* Supporting a wider range of baud rates.
-* Optimizing the detection algorithm for speed and accuracy.

 ## License